 Auto sales within Korea also went down 14.7 percent to 116,153 vehicles.
 Local sales of Korean-made cars decreased 15.9 percent to 98,755 units, and those of imported cars also declined 7.0 percent to 17,398 units.

 Overall auto exports last month dipped 28.1 percent to 150,974 vehicles due to strikes, fewer working days, suspension of GM Korea’s exports to Europe, and decrease in consignment production of Rogue at Renault Samsung.
-Exports in value terms experienced a smaller decline of 22.2 percent, reflecting the expansion of sport utility vehicles (SUVs) and clean vehicles.
+Exports in value terms experienced a smaller decline of 22.2 percent, reflecting the expansion of exports for high value-added vehicles such as sport utility vehicles (SUVs) and eco-friendly vehicles.

 Exports of Korean eco-friendly cars in January fell 16.6 percent to 17,790 units.
 By type, year-on-year increases were experienced in EVs (up 11.9 percent) and FCEVs (up 19.0 percent).
 On the other hand, plug-in hybrid electric vehicles (PHEVs) went down due to the change in export models.